LuCeHe/lucehe.github.io/_posts/2021-10-15-tensorboard.md

 Let me know if it works for you or if it can be generalized to more use cases.
 For now it worked for all use cases I tried, image and language, with and without final loss and auxiliary losses, and multiple inputs.
+Let me know if you have any suggestion to improve it as well!